foko/api-docs/widgets/wordpress/photofeed/README.md

 - Access Token: enter your obtained Access Token here otehrwise no photos will be displayed.

-- # of photos to be displayed: enter a number between 1 to 40, this specifies the number of photos to be displayed by the widget.
+- Number of photos to be displayed: enter a number between 1 to 40, this specifies the number of photos to be displayed by the widget.
 The default value is 20 if you leave it empty.

 - hashtags: if you want to display photos for a specific hashtag, please enter it here with the format: #hashtag.
 Note: only one value is supported for now.